-Vinegar will remove mild oil stains from concrete.
-You might be able to remove even the deepest oil stains if you mix vinegar with dish or laundry soap.
+Yes, vinegar will remove mild oil stains from concrete.
+It even works on stubborn, deeper stains if you create a cleaning solution of vinegar and dish or laundry soap.

-To do this, mix half a cup of vinegar with soap and water.
-Pour the mixture onto the concrete and sprinkle it with sawdust.
+After soaking up any excess oil with sawdust, mix half a cup of vinegar with Dawn dish soap and water.
+Then, pour the mixture onto the concrete and allow it to settle.

 Will Vinegar Remove Mold From Concrete?

-You can use distilled white vinegar or cleaning vinegar to kill mold.
-Do not use natural vinegar to kill mold, like apple cider vinegar, because they harbor trace amounts of bacteria.
+Only use distilled white vinegar or cleaning vinegar to kill mold, not natural vinegar like apple cider vinegar.
+Natural vinegar can harbor trace amounts of bacteria.

-Before you begin, get a mask, gloves, and face shield.
-Spores from mold spread very readily, and you don’t know what you’re dealing with.
-In fact, many people hire professionals because cleaning mold from concrete can be a dangerous task.
-If you are careful and the area is not too large, you can do it yourself.
+Always use a mask, gloves, and face shield when cleaning mold.
+Mold spores spread very readily, and you don’t know what you’re dealing with.
+In fact, many people hire professionals to avoid potential health risks from cleaning mold.
+However, if you are careful and the area is manageable, you can do it yourself.